 6. Modernise the heating

 Thanks to our chilly weather, central heating is a must-have in Britain!
 One of the biggest aspects of a property that puts off prospective buyers is a lack of central heating.
 It may cost a few thousand to install but it can also add around £5,000 to the value of your property…and make it more attractive to buyers.
 If you already have central heating, it’s worth getting your boiler checked (or replacing it altogether!).
+You could even go for luxury extras such as heated towel rails and heated floors.
 It’s also worth ensuring all drafts are sealed and making sure there’s enough insulation in your loft.

 7. Green energy